intrepidusgroup/imdmtools/README.md

  5. Extract MDM private key and MDM Vendor Certificate
-    * Extract private key using the following command: openssl pkcs12 -in private.p12 -nocerts -out key.pem
+    * Extract private key using the following command:

+    openssl pkcs12 -in private.p12 -nocerts -out key.pem

-    * Strip the password from the private key using the following command: openssl rsa -in key.pem out private.key
+    * Strip the password from the private key using the following command:

+    openssl rsa -in key.pem out private.key

-    * Extract certificate using the following command: openssl pkcs12 -in private.p12 -clcerts -nokeys -out cert.pem
+    * Extract certificate using the following command:

+    openssl pkcs12 -in private.p12 -clcerts -nokeys -out cert.pem

-    * Convert certificate to DES using the following command: openssl x509 -in cert.pem -inform PEM -out mdm.cer -outform DES
+    * Convert certificate to DES using the following command:

+    openssl x509 -in cert.pem -inform PEM -out mdm.cer -outform DES

     * These files will be used in the next step.

  6. Use the mdmvendorsign tool to create applepush.csr
+    * We're going to use the python code located in /vendor/.
+If /vendor/ is currently empty, you probably forgot to init and update submodules

+    git submodule init
+    git submodule update

     * Copy private.key, push.csr, and mdm.cer into /vendor/

-    * Run the following command while in that directory: python mdm_vendorpython mdm_vendor_sign.py –key private.key –csr push.csr –mdm mdm.cer –out applepush.csr
+    * Run the following command while in that directory:

+    python mdm_vendorpython mdm_vendor_sign.py –key private.key –csr push.csr –mdm mdm.cer –out applepush.csr

     * This should generate applepush.csr.

  7. Get Push Certificate from Apple